weseek/growi/README.md

 * **Option**
     * NODE_ENV: `production` OR `development`.
     * PORT: Server port. default: `3000`.
+    * NO_CDN: If `true`, system doesn't use CDN, all resources will be downloaded from CDN when build client, and served by the GROWI Express server. default: `false`.
     * ELASTICSEARCH_URI: URI to connect to Elasticearch.
     * REDIS_URI: URI to connect to Redis (use it as a session store instead of MongoDB).
     * PASSWORD_SEED: A password seed used by password hash generator.